 HfS Research estimates that licensing costs represent only 25-30% of RPA’s total cost of ownership (TCO).
 The remaining 70-75% represents the part that no one is really talking about: the ongoing cost of support personnel.

-Breakdown of Technology Costs
+Breakdown of Technology Costs for Licensed RPA Software

 - RPA vendor licensing